tania-saburova/data_analytics/README.md

 # data_analytics

+12.08.2024 - i've tried simple integration of Looker with Google Cloud Big Query.
+For the data source I used public IMBd data shared via Analytics hub.

 Here’s an example of a Looker dashboard visualization that analyzes the lifespan of individuals mentioned on IMDb in relation to video materials listed on the same site:

 <img src="Visualisation/Looker_imbd_example.png" alt="Looker Dashboard Example (imbd)">